ninjaaron/administrative-scripting-with-julia/README.rst

 still in the process of learning Julia myself, and I'm relying heavily on the `official docs`_ for that, especially the "Manual" section.
-As an experienced Python programmer, the interfaces provided by Julia feel very familiar, and I suspect the feeling will be even stronger for Ruby programmers.
-For programmers with this background, becoming productive in Julia should only take a few hours, though there are rather major differences as one progresses in the language.
+As an experienced Python programmer, the interfaces provided by Julia feel very familiar, and I suspect the feeling will be similar for Ruby programmers.
+For us, becoming productive in Julia should only take a few hours, though there are rather major differences as one progresses in the language.

 For a quick introduction to the language, the `learning`_ page has some good links.
 The `Intro to Julia`_ with Jane Herriman goes over